digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/equity-extension.rst

 Instead of a cash dividend, a company may also decide to offer free shares (or warrants) instead of cash to current shareholders.
 This is called *bonus issue* and it is modeled in a similar way to the *dividend* above.
-The main difference is the distribution event, which now contains a different instrument (equity instead of cash):
+The main difference is in the distribution event, which now distributes a different instrument (equity instead of cash):

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Equity/Test/Dividend.daml